-The Legislature, The Legislature is constitutionally statutorily vested with a number of adjudicative functions, such as judging the qualifications and elections of its members and expulsion members, 22 determination of ethics violations of members, 23 impeachment of state officers and judges, 24 and confirmation of appointments.25 gubernatorial These judgments are politically sensitive in nature, and the procedure for arriving at them is not susceptible to formalization but must be left to the political judgment of the Legislature based on its determination of the propriety of the procedure for each of these decisions.
+elections of its members and expulsion of members,23 determination of ethics violations of members,24 impeachment of state officers and judges,25 and confirmation of gubernatorial appointments.26 These judgments are politically sensitive in nature, and the procedure for arriving at them is not susceptible to formalization but must be left to the political judgment of the Legislature based on its determination of the propriety of the procedure for each of these decisions.

-Exclusion of the Legislature from coverage of the new act would not frustrate the objective of a uniform body of administrative procedural law applicable to all state agencies, since the adjudicative
+Exclusion of the Legislature from coverage of the new act would not frustrate the objective of a uniform body of administrative procedural law applicable to all state agencies, since the adjudicative decisions made by the Legislature are not the type that impact the relations between the average citizen and the state bureaucracy.